canonical/autoscaling-model-serving/README.md

 ```
 # Namespace of the Istio ingress gateway
-# This value is the model name where the autoscaling-model-server bundle was deployed
+# This value is the model name where the autoscaling-model-serving bundle was deployed
 juju config knative-serving istio.gateway.namespace="<namespace of the Istio ingress gateway>"
 ```